 As the name of this category would suggest, these vehicles take it a step further than Plug-in Hybrids and remove the combustion engine entirely.
 The benefit of this is the vehicles output no emissions and the power and range of the vehicles is greater, thanks to the larger battery and more powerful motor.
 The ranges of these cars vary by model, but modern electric vehicles have plenty of range for most users.
 The battery can be charged via a public- or home charge-point at a fraction of the cost of filling a fuel tank in a conventional vehicle.

-The first electric vehicle in the Volvo range, the XC40, will be joining us later this year but with high demand we suggest getting your orders in early.
+The first electric vehicle in the Volvo range, the XC40, will be joining us soon but with high demand we suggest getting your orders in early.